Skip to content

 Compact Design: These lifts take up less space overall, which is great for tighter garages or shops with limited room.

-Disadvantages of Asymmetric Lifts
+Cons of Asymmetric Lifts

 Weight Distribution Limitations: Asymmetric lifts aren’t the best choice for heavier or unbalanced vehicles, as the shifted weight can be tricky to manage.